-The site is located in the northeastern corner of Camperdown Park which is a large public reserve that also includes a cricket/football oval, tennis centre, gym facilities and parkland.
+The site is located in the north-eastern corner of Camperdown Park, which is a large public reserve that also includes an oval, tennis courts, gym facilities and parkland.
 While the subject site adjoins the parkland to the south and west, the site has street frontage to Pidcock Street to the north and Mallett Street to the east (being the primary street frontage).